DragonBlame/tpf-dragons-edition/BUGS.md

 [TPF Discord server](https://discord.gg/m5kMrnHpwm)'s _#tpf-de-modifications_ or _#mod-talk_ channels.

 At second, support with in-game issues is offered in TPF Discord server's _#tpf-de-wabbajack-support_ and _#tpf-de-crash-reports_ channels.
+> To get to these channels in the server, simply find _#role-settings_ channel and tick my role at the end, new channels then will appear in the server's list.

 At third, if another person reports any kind of issue you have too, mention that you are having the same issue.
 That is important for me, because then I will know that issue is global and maybe I will need your help to resolve it.